wix-playground/stylable-components/_docs/selectionlist/selectionlist.md

 --- | ---
 Left-click | Selects an item.
 Mouse over | Gives mouse hover to an item.

+### Accessibility

+#### Roles

+* **Root Role:** listbox (identifies the focusable element that has listbox behaviors and contains listbox options)
+* **Child role:** option (identifies a selectable element)

+#### Aria

+* **aria-activedescendant="ID_REF":** Applied to the element with the listbox role, tells assistive technologies which of the options, if any, is visually indicated as having keyboard focus. `idref`, refers to the ID of the focused option in the list.
+When navigation keys, such as `Down Arrow`, are pressed, JavaScript changes the value.
+When the listbox is empty, then `aria-activedescendant=""`.
+* **aria-selected="true":** Applied to elements with role option that are visually styled as selected to inform assistive technologies that the options are selected.
+When multiple selections are allowed, this attribute is applied to all selected items.

+#### Focus

+* When **tab** moves the focus into the listbox:
+  * If none of the options is selected, focus is set to first option.
+  * If an option is selected, focus moves to the first selected option.

 ### Code Example